AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-duration-intro.1.md

-## How long will you employ the person in this role for?
+## How long will you employ the person in this postion for?

-There are different visas for the length of stay in Australia.
+There are different visas appropriate for different lengths of stay.